souvik7701/souvik7701.github.io/content/authors/admin/_index.md

 ## About Me

 I am Souvik Ghosh, a Lecturer in the Department of Computer Science and Engineering at BRAC University.
 I completed my undergraduate studies in CSE at BUET.
-My research interests lie in bioinformatics—particularly proteomics—along with computer vision and deep learning.
+My research interests lie in bioinformatics, particularly proteomics—along with computer vision and deep learning.
 I am passionate about developing innovative approaches to real-world challenges by combining computational methods and machine learning to create impactful solutions.